Elm8116/mlops-example-for-virtual-rpi/README.md

 It utilizes cloud-based servers and enable modern agile software development practices, such as continuous integration and continuous deployment CI/CD (DevOps) and MLOps workflows to software developers.

-The objective of this project is to automate the image classification web-application deployment process on virtual raspberry pi 4 using GitHub Actions.
+The objective of this project is to automate the image classification web-application deployment process on virtual Raspberry Pi 4 using GitHub Actions.

 The workflow contains the following stages:
 1. Build a docker image for the application using Dockerfile